Bin-Cao/PRDNet/README.md

 @article{cao2025beyond,
-  title={Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction}, author={Cao, Bin and Liu, Yang and Zhang, Longhan and Wu, Yifan and Li, Zhixun and Luo, Yuyu and Cheng, Hong and Ren, Yang and Zhang, Tong-Yi}, booktitle={The Thirteenth International Conference on Learning Representations}, year={2026}
+  title={Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction}, author={Cao, Bin and Liu, Yang and Zhang, Longhan and Wu, Yifan and Li, Zhixun and Luo, Yuyu and Cheng, Hong and Ren, Yang and Zhang, Tong-Yi}, booktitle={The Fourteenth International Conference on Learning Representations}, year={2026}
 }
 ```